erainogo/html-analyzer/README.md

 ## 🚀 Usage

 ### CLI Usage
+We can provide list of urls in a csv file as input and get the required output for a csv file.

+Navigate to the folder path that input and output files lives in then run below

 ```bash
 cd data && docker run --rm -v "$(pwd)":/data eranga567/html-analyzer:latest-cli /data/input.csv /data/output.csv
 ```

 ### 🌐 Web API Usage

+This will start the backend web server

 ```bash
 docker run -p 8080:8080 eranga567/html-analyzer:latest-web